Zilu-Zhang/NP-ML/README.md

-# Code and data for further studing drug-excipient nanoparticles
+# Code and data for further studying drug-excipient nanoparticles

 this is an example.